dbrg77/beautiful-jekyll/_posts/2018-07-02-setting-up-public-links-for-ucsc-visualisation.md

 scp the_best_chip_seq_ever.bw xc1@web-bfint:/data/production/teichmann/xi/
 ```

 After the transfer, if I enter this address in my Chrome/Firefox `ftp://ngs.sanger.ac.uk/production/teichmann/xi`, I should be able to see the file there.
-Note: files are synced hourly, so you might expriece a delay between getting files to the directory and being able to see the files via the ftp address.
+Note: files are synced hourly, so you might exprience a delay between getting files to the directory and being able to see the files via the ftp address.

 To visualise the file, I can just go to UCSC genome browser to add a custom track by (just an example):